 PV planning team has evaluated such offers during their research, see e.g Berliner Stadtwerke.

-We want as much of the solar plant’s benefits to remain within the WEG – instead of flowing to Vattenfall or some Stadtwerk… For that reason, we have NOT pursued this option further.
+We want as much of the solar plant’s benefits to remain within the WEG – instead of flowing to Vattenfall or Stadtwerke Berlin… For that reason, we have NOT pursued this option further.

-When you compare those full-service Mieterstrom offers with the benefits of owning the solar plant ourselves over 30 years, it is easy to see why letting an external company build a solar plant on our roof is a terrible deal:
+When you compare those external Mieterstrom investment offers with the benefits of investing in the solar plant ourselves over 30 years, it is easy to see why the external option is a terrible deal:

 Where can I find additional information?